eccenca/documentation.eccenca.com/docs/explore-and-author/query-module/index.md

 ![](./placeholder.png)

 When running a query that contains placeholders, the query editor replaces the `{{placeholdername}}` string in the query with the respective string entered into the placeholder list.
-This is a direct string replacement, so placeholders can contain simple strings and literal values, URIs, variables or even sub queries.
+This is a direct string replacement, so placeholders can contain simple strings and literal values, URIs, variables or even subqueries.

 Running a query with a placeholder is only possible when all placeholder fields in the placeholder list have been filled.